aliabdi064/markeing_economteric_poroject/REPORT.md

 ## 7. A/B Testing Discussion

-**What is A/B testing?**

-A/B testing is a randomized controlled experiment where two or more versions of a variable are shown to different segments of users at the same time to see which version has the most impact on a specific metric.

-**Is A/B testing applicable to this dataset?**

-The `advertising.csv` dataset is an observational dataset, which means that the data was collected by observing the world as it is, without any intervention from our side.
-Therefore, a traditional A/B test is not applicable to this dataset.

-**What can we do instead?**

-While we cannot perform a traditional A/B test, our regression model can still provide valuable insights into the relationship between advertising spend and sales.
+The `advertising.csv` dataset is an observational dataset.
+Therefore, a traditional A/B test is not applicable.
+While we cannot perform a traditional A/B test, our regression model can still provide valuable insights.
 However, we should be careful about making strong causal claims based on this observational data.

 ## 8. Conclusion and Recommendations

 **Summary of Findings:**

-*   We have successfully built a multiple linear regression model that can predict sales based on advertising spend on TV, Radio, and Newspaper.
+*   We have successfully built a multiple linear regression model that can predict sales based on advertising spend.
-*   The model has a high R-squared value, which means that it can explain a large portion of the variance in sales.
+*   The model has a high R-squared value (0.897).
 *   TV and Radio advertising have a statistically significant positive impact on sales, with Radio having a much larger impact per pound spent.
 *   Newspaper advertising does not have a statistically significant impact on sales.
-*   We have found the optimal allocation of a £1000 budget to be entirely on Radio advertising.

 **Recommendations:**

 *   **Focus on Radio advertising:** The model suggests that Radio advertising is the most effective channel for increasing sales.
-The company should consider increasing its budget for Radio advertising.
-*   **Continue with TV advertising:** TV advertising also has a significant positive impact on sales, so it should be continued.
+*   **Continue with TV advertising:** TV advertising also has a significant positive impact on sales.
-*   **Re-evaluate Newspaper advertising:** The model suggests that Newspaper advertising is not effective.
-The company should consider re-evaluating its strategy for Newspaper advertising.
-It might be better to reallocate the budget from Newspaper to Radio and TV.
+*   **Re-evaluate Newspaper advertising:** The company should consider re-evaluating its strategy for Newspaper advertising and potentially reallocate the budget to Radio and TV.

+**Next Steps and Further Analysis:**

+*   **Explore Interaction Terms:** The current model assumes that the effect of each advertising channel is independent.
+It would be worthwhile to explore interaction terms (e.g., the combined effect of TV and Radio advertising) to see if they improve the model.
+*   **Consider Non-linear Models:** The relationship between advertising spend and sales might not be perfectly linear.
+Exploring non-linear models could potentially yield a more accurate model.
-*   **Further Analysis:** To get a better understanding of the causal impact of advertising on sales, the company should consider running controlled experiments (e.g., A/B tests) in the future.
+*   **Run Controlled Experiments:** To get a better understanding of the causal impact of advertising on sales, the company should consider running controlled experiments (e.g., A/B tests) in the future.